Populism in Canada: Reform Party of Canada

 The Reform Party of Canada was a right-wing populist party that existed from 1987 to 2000.
 It was formed and led by Preston Manning, the son of former Social Credit Alberta Premier Ernest Manning.
 It was originally a Western Canadian protest party that captured the support of right-wing Western Canadians who were disillusioned with the federal Progressive Conservative Party of Canada and in particular its preference for resolving the grievances of Quebec over the West.
 It also drew support of right-wing conservative Canadians who were dismayed by the Progressive Conservatives' inability to deliver their promised tax cuts and spending cuts.
 In 1993, the Reform Party made a political breakthrough in electing large numbers of members of parliament.

+The Reform Party opposed LGBT rights, and advocated for more restrictions on immigration.

+In 2000, the party re-branded as the Canadian Alliance Party before merged with the Progressive Conservative Party in 2003 to form the modern-day Conservative Party of Canada.